thomasduft/testr/samples/Runs/TC-001-Login.md

 ## Description

-The purpose of this test-case is to satisfy the use-case UC-001-Login which is to authenticate any user of the system.
+The purpose of this test-case is to satisfy the use-case UC-001-Login which is to authenticate as an administrator in the system.

 ## Preconditions

-- The user must be registered in the system.
+- The user administrator must be registered in the system.

 ## Steps